KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 	:end-before: XR_DOCS_TAG_END_PollActions2
 	:dedent: 4

-If, and only if the action is active, we use ``xrLocateSpace`` to obtain the current pose of the controller.
+If, and only if the action is active, we use :openxr_ref:`xrLocateSpace` to obtain the current pose of the controller.
 We specify that we want this relative to our reference space ``localOrStageSpace``, because this is the global space we're using for rendering.
-If we fail to locate the current pose of the controller, we set ``XrActionStatePose::isActive`` to ``false``.
+If we fail to locate the current pose of the controller, we set :openxr_ref:`XrActionStatePose` ``::isActive`` to ``false``.
 We'll use ``leftGripPose`` in the next section to render the controller's position.

 We'll add the grabbing Action.